 Ful medames, (or foul muddamas) is a traditional Egyptian dishes made of cumin- spiced fava beans topped with a lemon and garlic dressing.
 Served with flat breads and salad, it's typically eaten for breakfast, but is also a popular street food sold in a pita as a sandwich.
-Ful Medames is so loved by Egyptians, that it's the national dish.
+Ful Medames is so loved by Egyptians that it's the national dish.

-Ful Medames is pre-Ottoman and pre-Islamic.
+This Egyptian fava bean dip is pre-Ottoman and pre-Islamic.
 Some writers have suggested that it may date back to the pharaohs.
 While it originated in Egypt, it appears in cuisines all over the world.
 Different variations might inspire you to create your own twist on this much loved Arabic dish.

-Ingredients in Ful Medames:
+Ingredients in Ful Medames

-- Fava Beans: This ful medame recipe uses canned fava beans, but if you prefer to use dried beans, soak them overnight and cook them for 2-2 ½ hours over low heat.
+- Fava Beans: This ful medames recipe uses canned fava beans, but if you prefer to use dried beans, soak them overnight and cook them for 2-2 ½ hours over low heat.
 You will need one cup of dried fava beans to yield three cups cooked.

 - Olive Oil: We'll be using olive oil to cook the red onion before adding the fava beans.
 Olive oil will increase the creaminess and depth of flavor of the finished dish.